mastodon/documentation/Running-Mastodon/Heroku-guide.md

 prompt for config variables, set up the right buildpacks, run a postdeploy task, and add the appropriate addons.

-If you don't use the deploy button and app.json approach, you will need to do some of that manually.
+If you don’t use the deploy button and app.json approach, you will need to do some of that manually.

 ## Domain names and SSL

-You can add your domain name to the Heroku app's setting, and then also use Heroku's (free) auto renewal program for Lets Encrypt certificates, by requesting a cert from the settings screen.
-You'll have to point your hostname DNS at Heroku using the values heroku gives you on this screen, using whatever method is appropriate for your DNS setup.
+You can add your domain name to the Heroku app’s setting, and then also use Heroku’s (free) auto renewal program for Lets Encrypt certificates, by requesting a cert from the settings screen.
+You’ll have to point your hostname DNS at Heroku using the values heroku gives you on this screen, using whatever method is appropriate for your DNS setup.